10XGenomics/enclone/README.md

 ___________________________________________________________________________________________________

 The example below shows how `enclone` prints out clonotypes.
-This is something you will need to study in order to use enclone successfully.  `enclone` comes with extensive online documentation, and because you can easily play with the sample datasets, and gradually figure out how it all works.
+This is something you'll need to study in order to use enclone successfully.  `enclone` comes with extensive online documentation, and because you can easily play with the sample datasets, you can gradually figure out how it all works.

 <p><img src="img/enclone_annotated_example.svg" alt="enclone annotated example" title="enclone annotated example" /></p>